DGCProductions/the-ultra-mega-gamer-gungame/README.md

 ## **What the game is about...**

-**the ultra mega gamer gunegame* is a 3D game where you have to look around and shoot the enemies until they are no more
+**the ultra mega gamer gungame** is a 3D game where you have to look around and shoot the enemies until they are no more

 Do you have more questions?
 Follow the [Discord](https://discord.gg/JvyF9Pq) to ask questions and get answers!